ZeroGDesign/UserMods/Mercury_One/djsplice/SCS/README.md

 # Super Cooling System
 This work is based on the [VzBoT RSCS system](https://grabcad.com/library/rscs-for-vzbot-1).
-Big thanks to the VzBoT crew, espcially [Simon Vezina](https://grabcad.com/simon.vezina-2) for providing all of the CAD drawings and awesome videos for information, inspiration, and acceleration!
+Big thanks to the VzBoT crew, especially [Simon Vezina](https://grabcad.com/simon.vezina-2) for providing all of the CAD drawings and awesome videos for information, inspiration, and acceleration!

 ![Much SCS](./img/SCS.png)